Pishuhott/custom-video-player/README.md

 **Description**

-Simple custom video player with adjustable sound, playback speed and rewind.
-Full-screen viewing option is implemented.
+A simple custom video player with a redesigned interface.